rust-lang/rust/text/0000-release-channels.md

 To solve this problem, Cargo and crates.io will grow the knowledge of the minimum required Rust language version required to compile a crate.
 Currently the Rust language version coincides with the version of the `rustc` compiler.

-Crucially, *on the stable release channel, analysis of feature usage is nearly sufficient to determine compatibility of a crate with both past and future revisions of the Rust language within a single major release series*: by knowing in which version each feature of the language and each feature of the library was stabilized, and by detecting every feature used by a crate, rustc can determine the minimum version required; and rustc may assume that the crate will be compatible with future stable releases.
-There are two caveats: first, conditional compilation makes it not possible in some cases to detect all features in use, which may result in Cargo detecting a minumum version less than that required on all platforms.
+In the absense of user-supplied information about minimum language version requirements, *Cargo will attempt to use feature information to determine version compatibility*: by knowing in which version each feature of the language and each feature of the library was stabilized, and by detecting every feature used by a crate, rustc can determine the minimum version required; and rustc may assume that the crate will be compatible with future stable releases.
+There are two
+caveats: first, conditional compilation makes it not possible in some cases to detect all features in use, which may result in Cargo detecting a minumum version less than that required on all platforms.
 For this and other reasons Cargo will allow the minimum version to be specified manually.
 Second, rustc can not make any assumptions about compatibility across major revisions of the language.

 To calculate this information, Cargo will compile crates just before publishing.
-In this process, the Rust compiler will record all used language features as well as all used `#[stable]` APIs.
-Each compiler will contain archival knowledge of what stable version of the compiler language features were added to, and each `#[stable]` API has the `since` metadata to tell which version of the compiler it was released in.
+In this process, the Rust compiler will record all used language features as well as all used `#[staged_stable]` APIs.
+Each compiler will contain archival knowledge of what stable version of the compiler language features were added to, and each `#[staged_stable]` API has the `since` metadata to tell which version of the compiler it was released in.
 The compiler will calculate the maximum of all these versions (language plus library features) to pass to Cargo.
 If any `#[feature]` directive is detected, however, the required Rust language version is "nightly".

 Cargo will then pass this required language version to crates.io which will both store it in the index as well as present it as part of the UI.